milimetric/flink/docs/content/docs/connectors/datastream/file_sink.md

 stored and the encoding logic for our data.

 Please check out the JavaDoc for {{< javadoc file="org/apache/flink/connector/file/sink/FileSink.html" name="FileSink">}}
 for all the configuration options and more documentation about the implementation of the different data formats.
+To use it you need to add the following dependency:

+{{< artifact flink-connector-files >}}

 ### Row-encoded Formats